smat1957/menuapp_python/README.md

-          4. according to the key event, </br> set the file name of video to fname and</br> run a subprocess of the shell show.sh with fname as its argument</br> (4)menu.csv : contains menu items to display on the monitor and itsu video file name</br> [message to display line, name of the corresponding video file]</br> the extension part of the video file name have to be omitted.</br> (5)show.sh : execute the application vlc with full screen option.</br>
+          4. according to the key event, </br> set the file name of video to fname and</br> run a subprocess of the shell show.sh with fname as its argument</br> (4)menu.csv : contains menu items to display on the monitor and its video file name</br> [message to display line, name of the corresponding video file]</br> the extension part of the video file name have to be omitted.</br> (5)show.sh : execute the application vlc with full screen option.</br>